SureRemit Price Tops $0.0024 on Top Exchanges (RMT)

-SureRemit (CURRENCY:RMT) traded 17.2% lower against the dollar during the 24-hour period ending at 11:00 AM Eastern on July 25th.
-In the last week, SureRemit has traded down 28.9% against the dollar.
-One SureRemit coin can now be purchased for approximately $0.0024 or 0.00000007 BTC on popular exchanges.
-SureRemit has a total market capitalization of $1.19 million and approximately $24,151.00 worth of SureRemit was traded on exchanges in the last day.
+SureRemit (CURRENCY:RMT) traded 17.2% lower against the US dollar during the 1-day period ending at 11:00 AM ET on July 25th.
+One SureRemit coin can currently be purchased for about $0.0024 or 0.00000007 BTC on exchanges.
+SureRemit has a total market cap of $1.19 million and approximately $24,151.00 worth of SureRemit was traded on exchanges in the last 24 hours.
+In the last week, SureRemit has traded 28.9% lower against the US dollar.

 - Tether (USDT) traded down 0.1% against the dollar and now trades at $1.00 or 0.00002937 BTC.